jreisinger/jreisinger.github.io/cv.md

 Professional Summary
 --------------------

 I have been doing IT related stuff for companies of varied sizes and types.
-The industries I have covered are telecommunication, software development, scientific research and financial services.
 My experience is mainly in system administration (5+ years) and IT auditing and security (5+ years).
 I have touched several infrastructures and written quite a few scripts/programs.
 My preferred technologies are Linux and Perl, although I try to practice the "right tool for the job" philosophy.
+I also try to stay on top of new technologies and methods, and use them when/where appropriate.
 I am not bad at managing smaller projects and teams.
-I can communicate with technical and non-technical folks.
+I can communicate well with technical and non-technical folks.

 Work Experience
 ---------------